Welcome to today's edition of the Rush 24-7 podcast.

 And this is making them mad.

-Uh, we've got stories of of troops marching into areas and rescuing some people who've been pinned down for a while, citizens, and the first thing they ask for is cigarettes, not food and water.
+We've got stories of troops marching into areas and rescuing some people who've been pinned down for a while, citizens.

-And this is turning average Iraqis against Al Qaeda.
+And this is turning average Iraqis against al-Qaeda.

-The cigar cigarette airlift across Iraq.
+The cigarette airlift across Iraq.

 I mean, it makes all the sense in the world.